My time volunteering

 My unforgettable moments

 My most unforgettable moment came at the end of my contract.
-I shared my placement with an older woman.
-The VSO Placement Officer came to visit us both and asked us both in turn, in the privacy of my apartment, if we thought we should be replaced.
-The older woman accused the college directly of gross corruption and stated emphatically that we should not be replaced.
+I shared my placement at the college with an older teacher.
+The VSO Placement Officer came to visit us both and asked us both in turn, which took place in the privacy of my apartment, if we thought we should be replaced.
+The older teacher accused the college directly of gross corruption and stated emphatically that we should not be replaced.
 I agreed and confirmed that we should not be replaced.
 VSO then replaced both of us with (three) new English teachers.
-When VSO eventually left, educational institutions lacked the knowledge or skill to recruit their own teachers.
-They now use disreputable agencies to find overseas teachers often with inappropriate or illegal visas.
+When VSO eventually left, educational institutions lacked the knowledge or skill to recruit their own overseas teachers.
+Many institutions use disreputable agencies to find overseas teachers often with inappropriate or illegal visas.
 Currently (17th, July 2019), the Chinese government is clamping down on foreign teacher's illegal or inappropriate visas, because both British and foreign teachers and students were arrested concerning drug related issues.
-The standard of teachers has plummeted noticeably in China over the last 20 years.
-Recently an Overseas English teacher in Shanghai has been on the run for about 13 years from American law enforcement agencies for murder and child abuse crimes.
+The standard of overseas teachers has plummeted noticeably in China over the last 20 years.
+Recently, it was discovered that an overseas English teacher in Shanghai has been on the run for about 13 years from American law enforcement agencies for murder and child abuse crimes.
 A US warrant has been issued for an American teacher teaching in Zhuhai for an array of unpalatable crimes in the US.
 (11th March 2020 update), a new Overseas English teacher was taken on at my school.
-He claimed that he was bored with being a high school teacher that the workload was too much, and he wanted to try teaching English in China.
+He claimed that he had been bored with being a high school teacher that the workload was too much, and he wanted to try teaching English in China.
 He lasted for only a few months.
-It was then discovered that he had not been employed as a high school teacher; he had been thrown off his teacher training course for an unfortunate incident in the boy's toilets.
+It was discovered that he had not been employed as a high school teacher; he had been thrown off his teacher training course for an unfortunate incident in the boy's toilets.
 He returned to England.
 It is not unusual.

 The impact my placement has had on me